nipype/pydra/docs/source/reference/glossary.rst

     Worker
         Encapsulation of a task execution environment.
 It is responsible for executing tasks and managing their lifecycle.
-Workers can be local (e.g., a thread or process) or remote (e.g., high-performance cluster).
+Workers can be local (e.g., debug and concurrent-futures multiprocess) or orchestrated through a remote scheduler (e.g., SLURM, SGE).

     Workflow
       A Directed-Acyclic-Graph (DAG) of parameterised tasks, to be executed in order.